dylanleclair/databases/README.md

 - add previews of quantity (per store) for each product :heavy_check_mark:
 - implement Django REST to get us an API (due for the 25th) :arrows_counterclockwise:

+# Our REST API

+Our API can be accessed through HTML or through Postman.

+To modify data in postman, you will have to add basic authentication.

+A sample user you may use is:

+Username: `stellaellaolla`
+Password: `12345`

+Documentation for our REST API can be found at localhost:8000/api.

 ### old

 To open the solution for this project, navigate to RealBeast > RealBeast.csproj and double click.
 It will open up in Visual Studio.